cnu1328/airline-reservation-system/README.md

 ## Introduction

 The Airline Reservation System is a Java-based desktop application developed to streamline the ticket booking process for airlines.
+Users log in securely, provide personal details, select flights or trains, and finalize bookings.
+The system also offers additional features such as searching, cancel bookings, and secure payments.
 This README provides a comprehensive guide to understand the functionality, usability, performance, and reliability of the system.

 ## Problem Analysis and Project Planning